gerardroche/sublime-phpunit/README.md

 ### phpunit.save_all_on_run

-Write out every buffer that has changes before running tests.
+Write out all buffers that have changes *before* running tests.

 ```
 "phpunit.save_all_on_run": false